 Understanding how to properly maintain your bicycle will dramatically extend each of its parts' life in the long run.
 At the same time, it can also improve your riding experience and even help you save money on repairs.
 But for a lot of newcomers in the hobby, bicycle maintenance can be an appalling thought.

 If you haven't had enough experience with maintaining a bicycle, don't worry.
 Like everyone else, bicycle maintenance is something that you must learn yourself, or by learning from someone with experience.
 We understand how it feels, that's why we have compiled a list of a few essential maintenance tips and tricks for beginners and advanced cyclists to help you with your bicycle.

-Check your seat post bag and see if you have all the essentials with you before you take the road.
-You don't want to be left with a flat tire just when you're already 50 miles away from your home.
+Included in our list of bike maintenance tips every beginner should know is to check your seat post bag and see if you have all the essentials with you before you take the road.
+You don't want to be left with a flat tire when you're already 50 miles away from home.